Charles, Landgrave of Hesse-Philippsthal-Barchfeld: Life

 In 1806, Hesse-Philippsthal-Barchfeld was annexed by the Kingdom of Westphalia.
 After Napoleon had been defeated in the Battle of Leipzig, Charles was restored as Landgrave of Hesse-Philippsthal-Barchfeld under the supremacy of the Electorate of Hesse.

 Charles served in the Prussian and later joined the Russian army.
-He fought on the Russian side in the Napoleonic wars, in particular in the Battle of Borodino.
-After he retired from the Russian military service, he joined the Hessain army, where he was promoted to lieutenant general in 1836.
+He fought on the Russian side in the Napoleonic Wars, in particular in the Battle of Borodino.
+After he retired from the Russian military service, he joined the Hessian army, where he was promoted to lieutenant general in 1836.

 He later lived at Augustenau Castle in Herleshausen.

 Marriage and issue

 Charles first married on 19 Jul 1816, in Öhringen, to Auguste of Hohenlohe-Ingelfingen (1793-1821), the daughter of Prince Frederick Louis, Prince of Hohenlohe-Ingelfingen, with whom he had the following children: